 Recommended pose: Sun salutation

-As the foetus grows within the body, the mother’s balance is challenged.
+As the fetus grows within the body, the mother’s balance is challenged.
 Emotionally she is drained due to the increase in progesterone and estrogen levels.
 As she tries to focus on holding and breathing through each yoga pose, she is able to fine tune her balance, physically and emotionally.

 Recommended pose: Tree pose